Best Christmas movies and TV shows

-It's nearly Christmas and yet you are completely without festive cheer.
-Don't worry, it's not because you are dead inside, it's just that you haven't yet begun watching Christmas movies!
+Don't worry, if you aren't yet full of Christmas cheer, it's not because you are dead inside, it's just that you haven't yet begun watching Christmas movies!

-Well, help is at hand.
-We have trawled through the Netflix archives and found the best Christmas movies and TV shows on Netflix - completely updated to make sure there's no turkeys on the list.
+We have trawled through the Netflix archives and found the best Christmas movies and TV shows on Netflix - completely updated to make sure there are no turkeys on the list.

 We haven't just compiled the movies that will get you in the spirit, but also ones that use the theme of Christmas in interesting ways - whether it's a couple of slasher flicks or an indie rom-com.

-We have also added in the TV specials that are the creme of the Christmas crop - including last year's A Very Murray Christmas which stars Bill Murray.
-We're guessing the title Netflix And Bill didn't make the cut...
+We have also added in the TV specials that are the creme of the Christmas crop - including A Very Murray Christmas which stars Bill Murray, obviously.